Jan has been cooking and writing about food for over 20 years. She has cooked on multiple television stations, including

 - 2 tablespoons olive oil

 *We had three relatively small pumpkins, and once cleaned, washed, and dried, we ended up with about 2 1/2 cups of pumpkin seeds.
 One or two large pumpkins would yield about the same—don't worry too much about the exact amount.

-- Clean and wash the pumpkins seeds.
-I find this easiest by dumping the 'mess' from cleaning pumpkin or squash into a colander.
-Run it all under cold water, and simply begin picking out the stringy flesh.
-For the large bits, just squeeze the tops of the seeds and they should drop right off.
+- Clean and wash the pumpkin seeds.
+I find this easiest by dumping the 'mess' from cleaning pumpkins or squash into a colander.
+Run it all under cold water and simply begin picking out the stringy flesh.
+For the large bits, just squeeze the tops of the seeds, and they should drop right off.
 Rinse the picked seeds under cold water and drain as much water as possible.

 - Spread the clean pumpkin seeds out onto a baking sheet and spread them out into a single layer.
 You can pat them dry with paper towels or just toss them occasionally and let them air dry.
 I'm lazy, so I just let them air dry as I do other things.